 We have presented unaudited pro forma condensed combined financial information that reflects the pooling of interests method of accounting to give you a better picture of what the businesses of MotivePower and WABCO might have looked like had they been combined since the beginning of the periods presented.
 We prepared the pro forma condensed combined statements of income and pro forma condensed combined balance sheet by adding or combining the historical amounts of each company.
 The accounting policies of MotivePower and WABCO are substantially comparable.
 However, adjustments were made to conform the classification of amortization expense and income taxes receivable in the unaudited pro forma condensed combined financial statements.
-The WABCO and MotivePower combined company may have performed differently had they always been combined.
-The unaudited pro forma condensed combined financial information may not be indicative of the historical results that would have been achieved had the companies always been combined or the future results that the combined company will experience after the merger.
+The companies may have performed differently had they always been combined.
+You should not rely on the unaudited pro forma condensed combined financial information as being indicative of the historical results that we would have had or the future results that we will experience after the merger.